 Single rooms with queen size bed and bathroom with shower.
 Maximum occupancy: 1 adult.

-St Anton is one of the oldest and finest resorts in the Alps, featuring a newly developed village centre.
+St. Anton is one of the oldest and finest resorts in the Alps, bursting with stylish hotels, restaurants and chalets.

 Austrias most iconic ski area offers a range of awesome challenges, especially off-piste.